Least Redundant Gated Recurrent Neural Network: Experimental study

 \section{Experimental study}

 To evaluate the DMU architecture, we test it on three synthetic problems and three modern problems based on real-life data.
-The synthetic problems are taken from \citep{1997hochreiter+1}, and are noisy sequences, adding, and temporal order.
-The modern data-based problems are polyphonic music modeling \citep{boulangerlewandowski2012modeling}, natural language modeling \citep{2014zaremba+2}, and Spanish/Portuguese/German to English machine translation tasks \citep{2020tatoeba,2020manythings}.
+The synthetic problems are taken from \cite{1997hochreiter+1}, and are noisy sequences, adding, and temporal order.
+The modern data-based problems are polyphonic music modelling \cite{boulangerlewandowski2012modeling}, natural language modelling \cite{2014zaremba+2}, and Spanish/German/Portuguese to English machine translation tasks \cite{2020tatoeba,2020manythings}.

-We compare our DMU module with ordinary recurrent neural networks (RNNs), GRU, and LSTM in all problems.
+We compare our DMU module using shallow architectures with ordinary recurrent neural networks (RNNs), GRU, LSTM, and RHN in the synthetic problems.
+We also compare DMU in its deep version with RHN in the data-based problems.
 To make the comparison fair, we embed a~recursive subnetwork within the same neural architecture.
-That subnetwork is a~layer or a~few layers of recurrent units or a~DMU module.
+That subnetwork is a~layer or a~few layers of recurrent units or a~DMU module or RNH.
+Moreover, for each depth of RNNs, we compare different architectures of similar sizes measured by the number of weights.

-The hyperparameters of the architecture and training are manually optimized in preliminary runs separately for all network types.
-We present architectures for each problem in \cref{tab:architectures}.
-Corresponding hyperparameters can be found in the supplemental material.
-In all experiments we use $p=1, \epsilon=0.2$ for the DMU's $S_k$ calculation.
-The recurrent subnetwork is characterized by the number of units in subsequent layers.
-For example, a~GRU subnetwork with two layers of 10 and 20 neurons will be briefly denoted by $(10,20)$.
-A~DMU block with two FNN layers of 10 and 20 neurons will be denoted by $(10,20,10)$ to account for the layer of memory cells within the block.

-In all problems, we apply early stopping in training.
-The data is split into training, validation, and testing set.
-On synthetic problems, training continues until the loss reaches a specified threshold ($10^{-6}$) on the validation set or the training budget is depleted.
-The error is then registered on the testing set and presented here.
-We follow a similar procedure for real-life problems, except the training process is stopped once validation loss stops improving or the optimizer reaches the final epoch.

-Standard result aggregation, such as averaging loss over time, would not be interpretable in the synthetic tasks since training is often unstable in these experiments.
-Therefore, the results for each synthetic problem are presented for multiple thresholds of the loss value.
-For each threshold, we plot the number of experiment runs that have reached the threshold in or before the specific epoch.
-These thresholds allow us to assess how fast and how likely does the module converge to a specific loss value.
-Thus, we can gain an insight into the quality of the module.
-The faster the algorithm reaches a specific threshold, the better.
-Convergence to lower thresholds is also preferable.
+A reader may find details of our experimental setting, hyperparameters of architectures and their training in the supplementary material.